Koro language (India): Consonants

 Phonemes to the left of a cell are voiceless while phonemes to the right are voiced with the exception of the glottal fricatives which are both voiceless.

-The information from the chart above was collected from the most recent research done on the consonants of Koro.
-However, there are a few discrepancies of information between recent research and past research.

 In Geissler's work (2013), the articulation of /ʋ/ exists and can sound similar to /v/ or /w/ depending on the speaker.
 There is a possibility that the articulation of /ʔ/ is not a phoneme in Koro.
 While a phoneme is the smallest unit of sound that can distinguish one word from another, data suggests that /ʔ/ is instead used for other unidentified roles.
 For example, it can be used to separate vowels, such as [ma.leʔe.tɨŋ] which means ‘fast boy.’
 In other examples, /ʔ/ disappears from phrases.
 The word ‘that’ in Koro is [baʔ], but strangely, the glottal stop disappears in the word [ba ŋɨn] which means ‘that house’.

 In Anderson's work (2010), there exists an aspirated ph or /ɸ/.
 It is possible that Anderson's data may have been influenced by the differences in speech between natives or the Hindi language used by his informants.
 In addition, his research does not include words that have no vowels in between consonants, but Blench argues that there are words with no vowels, resulting from the influence of the Hruso language spoken nearby.
-For example, the word ‘woman’ is ‘msn’ in Koro.
+For example, the word ‘woman’ is msn in Koro.

 There is a complementary distribution between the alveolar trill /r/ and the alveolar flap /ɾ/.
 The trill /r/ is heard in the beginning or end of a word while the flap /ɾ/ is heard in the middle of the word.